When To Start Baby Gymnastics and Baby Exercises

 Baby gymnastics starts before birth!
 Babies are incredibly mobile in the womb and love to continue moving and wiggling around after being born.
 Putting babies in different positions strengthens and stretches their bodies, creating a foundation for a physically healthy child.
 The utilization of gymnastics toys can enhance the fun and learning of activities for babies.

-There are several baby and toddler gymnastics activities you can do at home that are fun and beneficial for a young body!
+There are several baby and toddler gymnastics exercises you can do at home that are fun and beneficial for a squishy little body!

 Most infants were upside down in the womb before being born, yet parents are often scared to put their newborns in the position.
-Helping babies into an upside down position helps drain their sinuses and can give them a nice spinal adjustment!
+Helping babies into an upside-down position helps drain their sinuses.
+It is also recommended by chiropractors as an easy spinal adjustment!

 Helping stretch a baby by gently moving body parts out of their normal range of motion can improve flexibility and comfort.

 You can stretch your little one’s legs when they are laying on their back in front of you or on your lap.
 Keep their legs straight (grasp them at their knee) and bring their leg up to chest for a hamstring stretch.
 Do one at a time for the best stretch.
 Bring their legs apart into a straddle to get those inner thighs.